rjfinn/stablefund-stake-utility/README.md

 	- I personally run the script on a [Raspberry Pi](https://www.raspberrypi.org/) not attached to my other computers.
 This means my private keys are not on my laptop or desktop computers.
 - Could I use my hardware wallet (i.e. Ledger)?
 	- No.
-	- Those require you to manually approve each transaction.
-So, autocompounding does not fit into the paradign of using a hardware wallet.
+	- Those require you to manually approve each transaction and only storing your private keys on the device.
+So, the kind of commands this script uses and autocompounding do not fit into the paradign of using a hardware wallet.
 - What's a good autocompounding strategy?
 	- Ask around.
 	- Common strategies are once per day, twice per day, or three times per day (once every 8 hours).